 AI & ML

-Agentic systems succeed when treated like production software: collaborative design, clear interfaces, and measurable reliability.
+Agent systems ship cleanly when they’re treated like production services: shared design, explicit interfaces, and measurable reliability.

 ApproachBest forStrengthOperational riskTypical cost profile